-Art reflects the joys and anxieties of the times, so this month we got to wondering what young artists have to tell us.
+Art reflects the joys and anxieties of the times, so this month we got to wondering what millennial artists have to tell us.
 We know they’re coming of age in a politically charged and economically uncertain world.
 And, like the generations before them, they want to skip the mistakes their parents and grandparents made and change the world.
-But in an era of fast-moving politics and even faster evolving technology, how will the emerging generation make their mark?
+But in an era of fast-moving politics and even faster-evolving technology, how will millennials make their mark?

 Living in limbo.

 Just as millennials started coming of age the economy took a plunge, so their experiences as adults thus far are characterised — more than anything — by a sense of uncertainty.
 The New York Times called them “a generation in limbo,” waiting for the economy to re-stabilise.
 In England, the feeling of career and financial uncertainty became even more intense with the last year’s Brexit vote, when older generations overruled a strong millennial preference to stick with the EU.

 While they wait for their career prospects to improve, a lot of young people are settling for jobs without much of a path ahead, living with their parents, and taking more time than past generations to attain financial stability.
 When The New York Times talked to young college grads about the situation, Amy Klein told them how her fellow Harvard classmates were managing.
 “They are thinking more in terms of creating their own kinds of life that interests them, rather than following a conventional idea of success and job security,” she explained.

 For Amy, this meant joining a touring punk rock band.
 For others it means volunteering to find meaningful work, or exploring their artistic talents.
 We hope this is a silver lining — that millennials with the time and inclination to cultivate their creativity and find their voices will push the art world in unexpected, exciting new directions.

 Reflecting a fractured zeitgeist.